International Studies and Modern Languages

 “I moved to Canada from Colombia when I was 7 years old.
 I chose this multidisciplinary program because I have an appetite for adventure, a passion for languages.
 I’m interested in international relations and all the cultural intricacies that shape the dynamics between people and countries.
 I enriched my experience by completing two semesters abroad (in France and Italy) and even took part in a Model United Nations Course which culminated in an unforgettable trip to New York City!
 This program is fun and unique and the French Immersion option really appealed to me!”

-Valentina Perez Montoya, student
+Valentina Perez Montoya, graduate

 " Studying international relations gives me the chance to combine my love of history, culture and languages with the always fascinating – and sometimes infuriating – realm of politics.
 To me, there are few things that are more interesting, and more important, than investigating the many challenges that face our planet, and how we might think about addressing them.